This is a sponsored post about Healthy Cottage Cheese Cheesecake Recipe written by me on behalf of Friendship Dairies. All opinions are 100% mine.

 Simply top your cheesecake with the cooled fruit topping and let the magic transformation begin.

-Not only does Friendship Dairies™ cottage cheese make the recipe taste better, you get up to an extra 15g of protein per serving.
+Not only does Friendship Dairies™ cottage cheese make the recipe taste better, but you also get up to an extra 15g of protein per serving.

 So now the taste test of my kids and what they think of my new cheesecake recipe I made this weekend.